wimpheling/blog.without.hosting/content/posts/holochain-getting-started.md

 We will create a happ called `my-holochain-app`, that has the very useful purpose of adding 10 to a number provided by the user as input.
 It will consist of two main parts, **backend** and **frontend** :

 - The **backend** of the app is the proper P2P holochain application.
-It is the piece of software that will manage a shared DHT between all runing nodes.
+It is the piece of software that will manage a shared DHT between all running nodes.
 Like traditional backends, it will be in charge of data integrity, authorization/authentication etc.

   It will be built upon the [holochain development kit (HDK)](https://docs.rs/hdk/latest/hdk/).
 For now, the HDK is only available for the [**Rust**](https://www.rust-lang.org/) language.